-We will meet directly at the picnic area near the Calico Basin / Red Springs parking lot at the time listed.
+We will meet directly at the picnic area near the Calico Basin / Red Springs parking lot at 7AM sharp.
 Those more than 5 minutes late will have to catch up on the trail leading west into the canyon.

 I practice Leave No Trace hiking and ask that you do too.
 That means no trash left behind...not even orange peels or apple cores.
 If you have a dog along, be prepared to clean up after it.

 Important Things to Know About This Hike:

 - Bring plenty of water and snacks.